Sep9

 Extended Sermon

-“Warns how oftentimes we think there’s another way without the cross.” ⇒ Peter offered Jesus the end result without taking the path to get there.
-The same thing Stan offered Jesus-(4: ) We often want immediate glory without all the pain and hard work.
+“Warns how we can offer another way without the cross, that if we just do good and try harder we can make it to heaven.” ⇒ Peter offered Jesus the end result without taking the path to get there.
+The same thing Stan offered Jesus-(Matt.
+4:3-10) We often want immediate glory without all the pain and hard work to get there.
 We avoid dealing with difficult emotions, personal challenges, or past traumas.
 We want the path of least resistance.
 Glory is coming, but we can’t short circuit the way there.
 We are to follow in the footsteps of our Savior.
 Enduring the cross was Jesus’ path to glory.
 Jesus humbled himself.
 He came from the splendors of heaven to serve humanity.

 Additional Notes & Applications.